Calamaro82/TestAutomation/ReadMe.md

 ## Introduction

 This project was created as a response to the practical assignment received on May 6, 2020.
-It is made using the following technologies:
+I used the Page Object Model as the design pattern of the framework and Data Driven tests where it was possible.
+It consists of two test suites to test different scenarios for the KiwiSaver Retirement Calculator in Westpac's website.

+## Technologies

 * Selenium WebDriver 3.141.0
 * NUnit 3.12.0
 * NUnit ConsoleRunner 3.11.1
 * Selenium Firefox WebDriver 0.26.0

-I used the Page Object Model as the design pattern of the framework and Data Driven tests where it was possible.
-It consists of two test suites to test different scenarios for the KiwiSaver Retirement Calculator in Westpac's website.

 ## Usage